mindPazi/ML-for-context/README.md

 # ML for Context - Embeddings-based Code Search Engine

+A semantic code search engine using embedding models, with support for fine-tuning on the CoSQA dataset.

-## Task Overview
+## Features

-### Part 1: Embeddings-based Search Engine
-- Accept a collection of documents on start
-- Provide an API to search over this collection by text query
-- Use pretrained embeddings model from Hugging Face for vector representations
-- Vector storage and retrieval using usearch, Weaviate, or Qdrant
-- Demonstrate on test samples from any source

-### Part 2: Evaluation
-- Apply search engine to code search task
+- **Embeddings-based Search**: Uses transformer models to create semantic embeddings of code and queries
+- **Vector Search**: Fast similarity search using cosine similarity with normalized embeddings
+- **Model Flexibility**: Support for both base models and fine-tuned models
-- Evaluate on CoSQA dataset
+- **Fine-tuning Pipeline**: Complete infrastructure for fine-tuning models on CoSQA dataset
-- Implement ranking metrics: Recall@10, MRR@10, and NDCG@10
+- **Comprehensive Evaluation**: Recall@10, MRR@10, and NDCG@10 metrics on CoSQA benchmark

 ## Project Structure